 A written thesis and its defense are required for some master's candidates.
-The purpose of the thesis is to provide an experience in scholarship, which will be of enduring value to the student in understanding how new knowledge is developed.
+The purpose of the thesis is to provide an experience in scholarship; which will be of enduring value to the student in understanding how new knowledge is developed.
 The thesis provides tangible evidence of the student's development as a scholar and especially his or her capacity to discover and effectively communicate research findings.
 The thesis should also enlarge the body of knowledge in the student's chosen field.
 Theses prepared by candidates for the Master of Science and the Master of Arts must represent an original investigation into a subject, which has been approved by the Thesis Advisory Committee and the appropriate dean of the school or college.
+The Dean of the Graduate School will ensure that Graduate School guideline and policies are adhered to and will signify completion of requirements for the theses.

 The student must choose a thesis committee in consultation with the major advisor.
-The committee will consist of a minimum of three (3) graduate faculty, one of whom must be the chair of the Thesis Advisory Committee and one from outside the student's major department.
-The committee must be approved by the chair of the department/director and the dean of the school or college.
+The committee will consist of a minimum of three (3) graduate faculty, one of whom must be the chair of the Thesis Advisory and from outside the student's major department.
+The committee must be approved by the chair of the department/director, dean of the school or college, and the Dean of The Graduate School.